parley-messaging/android-library/README.md

 *Note that setting this `true` will enforce SSL pinning and causes all requests to fail if SSL pinning fails.
 Whereas setting this `false` will still execute SSL pinning, but requests will proceed if SSL pinning fails.*

+When a certificate is going to expire you can safely transition by adding the new pin to the `network_security_config.xml`.
+It is important to leave the old pin in the app until after the new one is valid.
+In the next release the old pin can be removed.
+However, Android requires at least 2 pins inside the `network_security_config.xml`, so the old one can remain until the next one is needed.

 ### User information

 The chat can be identified and encrypted by applying an authorization token to the `Parley.setUserInformation(authorization)` method.
 The token can easily be generated on a secure location by following the _[Authorization header](https://developers.parley.nu/docs/authorization-header)_ documentation.